 There are three key steps to setting up a DEP:

 1. You must first decide which platform you will use – Google or Microsoft.
-As mentioned before, we’re one of only five accredited suppliers of both platforms, so we can objectively talk through your situation and help you make an informed decision.
+As mentioned before, we’re one of only a small number of accredited suppliers of both platforms, so we can objectively talk through your situation and help you make an informed decision.

 2. Once you’ve chosen your platform, you must apply through the official channels.
 In this instance, you can do it here, through The Key.
 As you work though the form, you’ll be prompted to indicate your partner – we hope you will choose AdEPT Education (part of AdEPT Technology Group plc).